Own the content, define the rules, maximize engagement

 Knowledge Management communities sit at the intersection of knowledge management and social media.
 They combine social media tools and knowledge management principles in a dynamic environment where people can collaborate, share information, and organically create an evolving and up-to-date knowledge base for both internal and external audiences.
 This knowledge base is searchable, ever-evolving, and stays with the organization.
 Applications include:

 Retaining institutional knowledge as employees retire or leave.

 Sharing information across time zones and geographies.

-ISM creates and implements Social Media Community strategies that leverage both public communities (e.g., Facebook, Twitter) and private communities to drive new sales, enhance marketing impact, and quickly resolve customer-service issues.
+ISM creates and implements Digital Online Community strategies that leverage both public communities (e.g., Facebook, Twitter) and private communities to drive new sales, enhance marketing impact, and quickly resolve customer service issues.

-We have built private, branded communities for global, best-in-class companies, including ExxonMobil, Heinz-Kraft, AAA and others.
-Our proven approach includes working with our clients to ensure the community’s strategy is driven by businesses objectives and member needs, and aligns with existing people, processes and systems.
+We have built private, branded communities for global, best-in-class companies, including ExxonMobil, Heinz-Kraft, AAA, and others.
+Our proven approach includes working with our clients to ensure the community’s strategy is driven by business objectives and member needs and aligns with existing people, processes and systems.
 We ensure that these communities tightly integrate with all other customer-centric activities to ensure maximum customer engagement.
 We also provide on-going moderation support and community administration services.

 The results have been astounding:

 90% of community members would recommend products to others.

 56% more business from distributors belonging to one private community.

 36% more business from customers that are private community members.